RonakRoy/RonakRoy.github.io/index.md

 ---
-layout: default
+layout: homepage
-title: "Ronak Roy"
+title: "About Me"
 ---

-## Ronak Roy
-Welcome to the future home of my new website!